Mahshadn/f1-constructors-colour-codes/README.md

 ## Features

-- Primary colors from official team branding
+- Primary and secondary colors for each constructor
-- Secondary colors as carefully selected shades of primary colors
 - Hex color codes for precise matching
 - Season-by-season organization

-## Color Selection Principles

-- Primary colors are taken directly from official F1 team branding
-- Secondary colors are created as lighter or darker shades (15-20% variation) of the primary colors
+- Secondary colors as shades of primary colors for team consistency
-- This approach ensures that:
-  - Both drivers from the same team can be distinguished in visualizations
-  - Team identity is maintained through consistent color families
-  - Data remains clear and readable

 ## Usage

 Each season's file contains:
 - Constructor names
 - Primary colors from official branding
-- Secondary colors (shades of primary)
+- Secondary colors (15-20% lighter/darker variations of primary)
 - Hex color codes
 - Additional notes and context